A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

-Furthermore, let $\vc{\pi}^{(N)}$, $N \in \bbN$, denote
+Furthermore, let $\vc{\pi}^{(n)}$, $n \in \bbZ_+$, denote

-which is referred to as the {\it conditional stationary distribution vector}.
-For any sufficiently large $N$, $\vc{\pi}^{(N)}$ can be considered an approximation to $\vc{\pi}$.
+which is referred to as the {\it (finite-level) conditional stationary distribution vector}.
+For any sufficiently large $n$, $\vc{\pi}^{(n)}$ can be considered an approximation to $\vc{\pi}$.

-The main purpose of this paper is to present a {\it quasi-algorithmically constructible} solution for the stationary distribution vector $\vc{\pi}$ of the generator $\vc{Q}$ in form (\ref{defn-Q}).
-We here define ``{\it quasi-algorithmic constructions}" for the stationary distribution vector in ergodic Markov chains with countable states, which are not, of course, restricted to upper BHMCs. \begin{hm-defn} ({\bf Quasi-algorithmic constructions for the stationary distribution vector}.)
-Consider an ergodic Markov chain with generator $\cal{Q}$ on a countable state space.
-Any procedure with the following features is said to be a quasi-algorithmic construction of the stationary distribution vector of the generator $\cal{Q}$: \begin{enumerate} \item Every parameter of the generator $\cal{Q}$ is available when it is needed.
-Namely, the set of parameters is not reduced, in advance, to be finite for them to be input to the procedure of constructing the stationary distribution vector.
+The main purpose of this paper is to present a {\it quasi-algorithmically constructible} solution for the stationary distribution vector $\vc{\pi}$ of the ergodic UBH generator $\vc{Q}$ given in (\ref{defn-Q}).
+We here provide our notion (not strict definition) of {\it quasi-algorithmic constructions} for the stationary distribution (the stationary distribution vector) in ergodic countable-state Markov chains, which are not, of course, restricted to UBH-MCs. \begin{NOTI} ({\bf Quasi-algorithmic constructions for the stationary distribution in countable-state Markov chains}.)
+Consider an ergodic countable-state Markov chain with generator (essential $Q$-matrix) $\cal{Q}$.
+Let $\pi$ denote the stationary distribution of the ergodic Markov chain.
+Let $\mathscr{P}$ denote a procedure for sequentially generating tentative solutions $\pi(0),\pi(1),\pi(2),\dots$ for the stationary distribution $\pi$.
+The procedure $\mathscr{P}$ is said to be a {\it quasi-algorithmic construction} of $\pi$ and furthermore $\pi$ is said to be {\it quasi-algorithmic constructible (or have quasi-algorithmic constructibility)}, if $\mathscr{P}$ has the following features: \begin{enumerate} \item The procedure $\mathscr{P}$ generates each tentative solution $\pi(n)$ by using at most a finite (not necessarily bounded) number of elements of $\cal{Q}$ together with (if required) some or all the components of the previous tentative solutions $\{\pi(m);m \in \bbZ_{[0,n-1]}\}$, where $\bbZ_{[0,k]} = \{0,1,\dots,k\}$ for $k \in \bbZ_+$. \item It takes at most {\it finite complexity} for $\mathscr{P}$ to generate each tentative solution $\pi(n)$.

-\item The procedure improves the current tentative solution by iterating its recursive subprocedure of {\it finite complexity} per iteration.